henrymarsom/henrymarsom.github.io/index.md

       </p>

       <p class="bio">
         Hi!
-I am a first-year at the University of California at Berkeley majoring in mechanical engineering with a minor in electrical engineering and computer science (EECS).
+        I am a first-year at the **University of California at Berkeley** majoring in **mechanical engineering** with a minor in **electrical engineering and computer science (EECS)**.
 I enjoy working on technically challenging projects and continuously improving my skills.
+Please reach out if you are interested in working together on a project!
       </p>
     </div>